JessaMaria/Potatos/potato/README.md

 [^13]: Salaman, 28.
 [^14]: Reader, 8–9.
 [^15]: Inca Garcilaso de la Vega, The Incas: The Royal Commentaries of the Inca Garcilaso de la Vega 1539–1616, trans.
 Alain Gheerbrant (New York: The Orion Press, 1961), 164–66.
-[^1]: Tiina Särkinen et al. "Out of the Wild: The Wild (and Often Weedy) Roots of Our Crops."
+[^57]: Tiina Särkinen et al. "Out of the Wild: The Wild (and Often Weedy) Roots of Our Crops."
 New Phytologist, vol. 234 no. 4, 2022, pp. 1107-1108.
-[^2]: Crop Trust.
+[^58]: Crop Trust.
 2013.
 "Potatoes, the Underground Heroes."
 Retrieved from: https://www.croptrust.org/news-events/news/potatoes-the-underground-heroes/
+[^59]: For further scientific research, see, for example: M. Gastelo et al., "New Potato Varieties Resistant to Late Blight and with High Quality for French Fries Generated in Peru," Potato Research 67 (2024): 1435–68; https://doi.org/10.1007/s11540-024-09697-1
+F. Figueroa-Grenett et al., "Assessment of Resistance to Late Blight (Phytophthora infestans (Mont.) de Bary) in Chilean Native Potatoes (Solanum tuberosum Chilotanum group)," Potato Research (2024), https://doi.org/10.1007/s11540-024-09779-0 ; G. Díaz-García et al., "Field Screening of Solanum demissum Confirms its Late Blight Resistance in the Toluca Valley, Mexico," American Journal of Potato Research 101 (2024): 122–31, https://doi.org/10.1007/s12230-024-09945-7 ; P. VanderZaag et al., "Cooperation 88, A Short-day Potato Cultivar Parented New Long-day Potato Cultivars with Stable Field Resistance to Late Blight (Phytophthora infestans)," American Journal of Potato Research 101 (2024): 95–98, https://doi.org/10.1007/s12230-024-09951-9 ; R. Asakaviciute et al., "Assessment of Potato Varieties of Lithuanian Breeding Resistance to Potato Wart Causative Agents and Late Blight," Scientific Reports 15 (2025): art.
+5915, https://doi.org/10.1038/s41598-025-85526-w ; N. P. M. Phungula et al., "The Response of Potato Late Blight to the Integration of Selected Potato Cultivars, Fungicides and Mulch at Different Levels, and Localities," European Journal of Plant Pathology (2025), https://doi.org/10.1007/s10658-025-03028-x
+[^60]: "Protecting Potatoes – Scotland’s Story," SEFARI, accessed May 24, 2025, sefari.scot/research/protecting-potatoes-scotlands-story.
-[^3]: Carmen Lamas, The Latino Continuum and the Nineteenth-Century Americas: Literature, Translation, and Historiography (Oxford: Oxford University Press, 2021), 208.
+[^61]: Carmen Lamas, The Latino Continuum and the Nineteenth-Century Americas: Literature, Translation, and Historiography (Oxford: Oxford University Press, 2021), 208.